Liberty Mutual vs. GEICO: Which Insurer Is Better for You?

 The data below shows how Liberty Mutual and GEICO compare across these categories.

-Category Liberty Mutual GEICO
+Liberty Mutual

-Ease of use 5/5 4.8/5
+Ease of use5/54.8/5

 *Company ratings for each category are determined using our proprietary, objective rating formula.
-You can find more information on our unique scoring methodology at the bottom of this article.
+You can find more information on our <a href="#methodology">unique scoring methodology</a> at the bottom of this article.

 Both companies score well overall — but a few differences stand out.
 GEICO pulls ahead of Liberty Mutual in terms of cost and industry reputation, while Liberty Mutual has a slight edge in customer satisfaction and ease of use.
 Both options are widely available across the U.S.